CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--user` (optional) (legacy) : Specify a username to log in. <u>Requires passing the user's password in the `--apikey` parameter</u>. *default* : none
-* `--consolidation` or `--upload-application` (optional)  : When sets to false, this prevents from consolidating snapshot or from publishing application to the Health dashboard. *default* : false
+* `--consolidation` or `--upload-application` (optional)  : When sets to false, this prevents from consolidating snapshot or from publishing application to the Health dashboard. *default* : true

 #### Snapshot